Property tax in the United States: Valuation by assessor

-Jurisdictions imposing property tax uniformly charge some official with determining value of property subject to tax by the jurisdiction.
+Jurisdictions imposing property tax uniformly charge an official with determining the value of property subject to the jurisdiction's tax.
 This official may be an employee or contractor to the taxing government, and is generally referred to as the tax assessor in most jurisdictions.
-Some taxing jurisdictions may share a common tax assessor for some or all property within the jurisdictions, especially when the jurisdictions overlap.
+Some taxing jurisdictions may share a common tax assessor for some or all of the property within those jurisdictions, especially when the jurisdictions overlap.

 Notification to owner

-Following determination of value, tax assessors are generally required to notify the property owner(s) of the value so determined.
+Following the determination of value, tax assessors are generally required to notify the property owner(s) of the value so determined.
 Procedures vary by jurisdiction.
-In Louisiana, no formal notice is required; instead, the assessor "opens" the books to allow property owners to view the valuations.
+In Louisiana, no formal notice is required; instead, the assessor "opens" the books, allowing property owners to view the valuations.
 Texas and some other jurisdictions also require that the notice include very specific items, and such notice may cover multiple taxing jurisdictions.
 Some jurisdictions provide that notification is made by publishing a list of properties and values in a local newspaper.

 In some jurisdictions, such notification is required only if the value increases by more than a certain percentage.
 In some jurisdictions, the notification of value may also constitute a tax bill or assessment.
 Generally, notification of the owner starts the limited period during which the owner may contest the value.

 Review

 Owners of property are nearly always entitled to discuss valuations with the tax assessor, and such discussions may result in changes in the assessor's valuation.
 Many jurisdictions provide for a review of value determinations.
-Such review is often done by a board of review, often composed of residents of the jurisdiction who are not otherwise associated with the jurisdiction's government.
+Such a review is often done by a board of review, often composed of residents of the jurisdiction who are not otherwise associated with the jurisdiction's government.
 In addition, some jurisdictions and some states provide for additional review bodies.

 Protest

-Nearly all jurisdiction provide for a mechanism for contesting the assessor's determination of value.
+Nearly all jurisdictions provide for a mechanism for contesting the assessor's determination of value.
 Such mechanisms vary widely.

 Judicial appeal

-All jurisdictions levying property tax must allow property owners to go to court to contest valuation and taxes.
+All jurisdictions levying property taxes must allow property owners to go to court to contest valuation and taxes.
 Procedures for such judicial appeal vary widely.
 Some jurisdictions prohibit judicial appeal until administrative appeals are exhausted.
 Some permit binding arbitration.